ClinicalGenomicsGBG/cellophane/USAGE.md

 Argument      | Type  | Description
 --------------|-------|-------------
 `src`         | `str` | A glob pattern specifying the output files.
 Paths are relative to workdir.
-Patterns will be formatted with access to the `sample` and `samples` objects.
+Patterns will be formatted with access to the `config`, `workdir`, `sample`, and `samples` objects.
 `dst_name`    | `str` | The file name for the output.
 If not specified, the `src` pattern will be used.
 Can contain parent directories, and may be used to rename directories if `src` matches a directory.
+Patterns will be formatted with access to the `config`, `workdir`, `sample`, and `samples` objects.
+Additionally, the formatted pattern will be passed to `time.strftime` with the pipeline start time as the reference date.
 `dst_dir`     | `str` | The directory for the output, relative to `config.resultdir`.
 Files will be placed under this directory using their original names or the `dst_name` if specified.
+Patterns will be formatted with access to the `config`, `workdir`, `sample`, and `samples` objects.
+Additionally, the formatted pattern will be passed to `time.strftime` with the pipeline start time as the reference date.
 `checkpoint`  | `str` | The label of the checkpoint that this file belongs to.
 If not specified, the file will be considered part of the main output.
 Defaults to `'main'`.
 `òptional`    | `bool`| If `True`, the output will not be considered required.
 No warning will be issued if the output is missing.
 Will be excluded when generating the checkpoint hash.